MontanaFlossCo/Flint-Documentation/guides/activities.md

 }
 ```

-This simple mechanism allows Flint to read and write this input type to and from an `NSUserActivity`.
+This simple mechanism allows Flint to read and write this input type to and from an `NSUserActivity`, and you can reuse this input type across multiple action types.

 Flint will automatically detect if your action's input type conforms to this protocol and use it to set the `userInfo` on the activity when publishing it, and to create the input from `userInfo` when asked to perform your action when your app receives an `NSUserActivity` for the `activityType` that maps your action.